gee842/tews_circuit/README.md

 - Run the bot with  `RUST_LOG=none,tews_circuit=info cargo r` to view logging output.
 Running with just `cargo r` will result in *no* output aside from errors and `println`.

 # TODO
-- [ ] Groups/Ranks.
-A maximum of 8 people can hold a rank.
-So 8 Golds, 8 Emeralds, etc.
+- [ ] Win/Loss streak implementation.